bnfour/mx-mods/readme.md

 ShadowsFix = true
 # What to do with the text shadows -- lighten the darker ones or darken the lighter ones to match the others.
 ShadowsFixMethod = "Lighten"
+# Prevent difficulty switch also changing the song when the selected song has no Inferno difficulty for the list (small) menu
+NoInfernoWarping = true
 ```

 Set boolean flags to `false` to disable a feature. `ShadowsFixMethod` accepts either `"Lighten"` or `"Darken"` (note the quotes) to specify the shadow color; has no effect if `ShadowsFix` is off.